xpack/web-llvm/website/docs/api/groups/dwarfconstantsvendor.md

 <div class="doxyPage">

-# The Dwarf "vendor" for constants Reference
+# Dwarf "vendor" for constants

 <p>These functions return an identifier describing "who" defined the constant, either the DWARF standard itself or the vendor who defined the extension. <a href="#details">More...</a></p>